paulf35/cd-ds-productsalespredictions/README.md

 |Train |637.369	| 806900.857 | 898.277 | 0.727
 |Test |	748.389 |	1154142.731 |	1074.310 |0.588

-Based on the results detailed in the Model Evaluation and Results section, the best performing modelwas the Tuned Random Forest model.
-However, There is bias to the model.
+Based on the results detailed in the **Model Evaluation and Results** section, the best performing model was the Tuned Random Forest model.
 It returned the lowest MAE value ($748.39) among the three models tested, which is acceptable given the average price for homes in the dataset.
-However, The R^2 value is only 58.8%, which means the that model is only predicting results for just over half of the data.
+However, The R^2 value is only 58.8%, which means the that model does have bias.
+It's predicting results for just over half of the data

 ## Recommendation
-My recommendation is to test new models, as well as continue tuning the exiseting models in order to increase the R^2 value.
-Additionally, in future models, I recommend we add additional helpful data and remove any features that aren't needed to create an accurate model.
+My recommendation is to test new models, as well as continue tuning the existing models in order to increase the R^2 value, while maintaining a low MAE value.
+Additionally, in future models, I recommend that we add additional ddata and features that might be helpful, as well as remove any features that aren't needed.